Adokiye Amiesimaka Stadium

 Adokiye Amiesimaka Stadium is a multi-use stadium in Port Harcourt, Nigeria, on the north end of the city in the Omagwa neighbourhood.

-The stadium is named after Adokiye Amiesimaka, a former player with Nigeria's National football team who was among the squad that won the African Nations Cup in 1980, former Chairman of Sharks Football club and a former Attorney General of Rivers State.
+The stadium is named after Adokiye Amiesimaka, a former player with Nigeria's national football team who was among the squad that won the 1980 African Cup of Nations, and has been a former chairman of the Sharks Football Club and a former Attorney General of Rivers State.
 Presently, the stadium has a capacity of 38,000 people.

-It opened on 19 July 2015 with a match between Nigeria and Congo in a qualifier for the Rio Olympics which ended with a 2–1 scoreline success over Congo.
+It opened on 19 July 2015 with a match between Nigeria and Congo in a qualifier for the Rio Olympics which ended in a 2–1 Nigerian victory.

 Later that month, Nigerian Premier League squad Dolphins announced they will play the remainder of the 2015 season in the stadium.

-From January 25 to 27 2019, the stadium was used for a 3-day event tagged, Higher Life Conference with Pastor Chris Oyakhilome.
-It was filled to full capacity and thousands of people sat on the main pitch for this event.
-It serves as the home ground to Rivers United.
+From 25 to 27 January 2019, the stadium was used for a 3-day event tagged, Higher Life Conference with Pastor Chris Oyakhilome.
+It was filled to capacity and thousands of people sat on the main pitch for this event.
+The stadium serves as the home ground for Rivers United.